m87-labs/kestrel/README.md

   The script expects access to the ChartQA dataset (`datasets` library) and the Moondream weights.
 When running on a remote GPU host, sync the repository (for example with `./sync.sh p1`) before invoking the command there.

-### Profiling ScatterMoE Kernels
+### Profiling the Fused MoE Kernel

-The `scripts/profile_scattermoe.py` helper drives the Moondream ScatterMoE MLP with realistic shapes (prefill: batch 1 × ~832 tokens, decode: batch 4 × 1 token) and adds NVTX ranges so Nsight Compute can latch onto the fused kernels.
+The `scripts/profile_scattermoe.py` helper (name retained for compatibility) drives the Moondream fused MoE MLP with realistic shapes (prefill: batch 1 × ~832 tokens, decode: batch 4 × 1 token) and adds NVTX ranges so Nsight Compute can latch onto the Triton kernels.

 1. Sync the repository to the target GPU host (e.g. `./sync.sh p1`) and ensure `uv` is on the PATH.
 2. Collect a prefill profile with richer counters: